 - offers a focused remit with well-defined objectives to standardise protocols and data collection and provide a harmonised resource for both retrospective and prospective samples

 - provides strong UK-wide support through collaboration/project partners, including clinicians, researchers, industry, and patients

 - has a strong justification of resources, with costs primarily to support travel, consortium meetings, and core staff (a partnership coordinator and a data manager) plus resource to set up the data platform, manage the data, and provide appropriate data security.

 - provides clear long-term goals for the outcome of the partnership and future research funding – predictors of response to medication to inform treatment stratification in JIA.

 The non-invasive neuroimaging technique Magnetoencephalography (MEG) is used to directly investigate neuronal activity in the brain.
 It has many advantages over other neuroimaging methods including improved time resolution and spatial discrimination, and is a robust technique with which to study brain activity in medical conditions such as epilepsy and schizophrenia.
 However, the clinical research capacity of MEG is currently underdeveloped in the UK.

-If you have a query about scientific aspects of your proposal please contact the relevant MRC Programme Manager.
-Contact details can be found on the appropriate Research Board’s remit and scope pages (please see the ‘related content’ section on the top right of this page).
+If you have a query about scientific aspects of your proposal please contact the relevant MRC programme manager.
+Contact details can be found on the appropriate research board’s remit and scope pages (please see the ‘related content’ section on this page).